unyt-org/uix/docs/manual/01 Getting Started.md

 > [!NOTE]
 > We recommend using <a target="_blank" href="https://code.visualstudio.com/download">Visual Studio Code</a> for developing UIX apps.<br/>
-> For syntax highlighting and language support (DATEX, Typescript, deno), the <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=unytorg.datex-workbench">DATEX Workbench extension</a> is required.
+> For syntax highlighting and language support (DATEX, Typescript, Deno), the <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=unytorg.datex-workbench">DATEX Workbench extension</a> is required.

 ## Running your UIX app
-To run your UIX app, make sure the [app.dx]() configuration file exists.
+To run your UIX app, make sure the [app.dx](./08%20Configuration.md#the-app-dx-file) configuration file exists.
 Execute the `uix` command in the root directory of your application (where the `app.dx` is located) to initialize and run the project.

 ```bash